Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-i know how to do real (drea)magic; not just oracles,.. (whatever else i bought recently #occult_research) it's od; overly dangerous one spell, potion,.; and midas touch ((sspace)ttime,..) = `rm -fr /`,.. christmas; big boxes every year v small boxes every year, where they switch(these boxes every year, then they go under the tree, but they are those boxes overnight) iff they come for me, what i'm gonna do is; some"-thing" along the lines of "i'm pressing charges against you; iff enough people (gang, ocs,..) do, you'll be imprisoned there for the rest of your life sentence", but(i'm going to throw shit at them (lets face it in your mouth); and piss, cum, spit,..) i'm so high i forgot the context
+i know how to do real (drea)magic; not just oracles,.. (whatever else i bought recently #occult_research) it's od; overly dangerous one spell, potion,.; and midas touch ((sspace)ttime,..) = `rm -fr /`,.. christmas; big boxes every year v small boxes every year, where they switch(these boxes every year, then they go under the tree, but they are those boxes overnight); small cheap gifts, but enough variety to fill the tree (under,.; in are labelled finder keepers), and then a car in their bedroom, and the house next door,.. iff they come for me, what i'm gonna do is; some"-thing" along the lines of "i'm pressing charges against you; iff enough people (gang, ocs,..) do, you'll be imprisoned there for the rest of your life sentence", but(i'm going to throw shit at them (lets face it in your mouth); and piss, cum, spit,..) i'm so high i forgot the context